DPI-WE/noticing-a-project-idea/content.md

 Competition can validate the problem's significance.
 It shows that others are also attempting to solve it.

 ### Did This Recently Become Possible or Necessary?
-Has something changed in the world? - new technology, laws, or emerging issues — that makes your idea timely?
+Has something changed in the world - new technology, laws, or emerging issues — that makes your idea timely?

 ### Do You Want This?
 You’ll be your first customer.
 If the solution solves a problem for you, it's likely to help others.